Some links in this post may be affiliate links

 The name Aechmea comes from the Greek word, 'aichme', which means 'spear' in reference to the spear-shaped flower head.

-Aechmea Bromeliads may take several years to reach the flowering stage but the display may last upto 6 months.
+Aechmea Bromeliads may take 3-4 years to reach the maturity stage but the display may last upto 6 months.
+It is at maturity that they flower.

-If you would like to add these pretty plants to your collection, they are readily available online at Etsy (Link to Etsy).
+If you would like to add these pretty plants to your collection, they are readily available online on Etsy (Link to Etsy).

-Aechmea Bromeliads (Urn Plants) prefer bright light away from direct sunlight, average warmth of 15-260C, humidity of 60-70% and consistently moist, fertile, well-drained, orchids potting soil coupled with fortnightly feeding during the growing season.
+To care for an Aechmea Bromeliad indoors, provide bright indirect light, average warmth of 15-260C, humidity of 60-70% and consistently moist, fertile, well-drained, orchids potting soil coupled with fortnightly feeding during the growing season.

 Urn Plants require pruning to keep the plant neat and to allow adequate room for the new plants (pups) to grow.
 Repotting may not be necessary as the plants have a small root system which is unlikely to fill the pot.
 Keep reading for more on these growing conditions and how to achieve them.